frankhuettner/powerindices/README.md

 math

 ## Used algorithm
-We use an algorithm following the ideas by
+We use an algorithm following that counts the number of swings of a voter, see e.g.,

-S. Kurz: Computing the Power Distribution in the IMF ([arXiv](http://arxiv.org/abs/1603.01443)) and the adaptation to the CSI discribed in our paper.
+> S. Kurz: Computing the Power Distribution in the IMF ([arXiv](http://arxiv.org/abs/1603.01443)) and the adaptation to the CSI discribed in our paper.

 A simple modification for if the minimal size of a winning coalition is specified allows us to be more efficient, e.g. for calculating the EU Council power distribution.